Toddler sleep: what you need to know

 - 7 pm: into bed and kiss goodnight.

-Before you turn out the light, it’s a good idea to do a quick check of your child’s room to make sure her sleeping environment is safe.
+Before you turn out the light, it’s a good idea to do a quick check of your child’s room to make sure the sleeping environment is safe.

-If your child takes a dummy to bed, you might consider encouraging him to let go of the dummy.
+If your child takes a dummy to bed, you might consider encouraging your child to let go of the dummy.

 Calling out and getting up after bedtime